All NEWZATS members have passed a background police check.

 BMus(Hons); MMusTher (Hons)

-Sharon is 34 years old and has been teaching singing in high schools as an itinerant singing specialist and as a private practitioner for 12 years.
+Sharon is has been teaching singing in high schools as an itinerant singing specialist and as a private practitioner since 2003.
 She has a Bachelor of Music (Honours) in Voice Performance and a Master of Music Therapy (Honours).
-She has performed extensively as a soloist and ensemble member in many operas and concerts, and has professionally sung with the NZ Opera Chorus for 10 years.
-She also currently sings as a member of Inspirare, a professional choir in Wellington.
+She has performed extensively as a soloist and ensemble member in many operas and concerts, and has professionally sung with the NZ Opera Chorus in many operas since 2004.
+She is a member of Inspirare, a professional choir in Wellington.
+In 2017 Sharon began singing for the most important audience of her life, her wee son Edward.
+He enjoys her renditions of everything from Mozart to Monty Python to Morrisette.
 Sharon trained and worked as a Registered Music Therapist for two years.
 Her teaching experience includes teaching mainly singing; but also piano, barbershop groups, choirs, and vocal coaching and musical direction for musicals.
 Sharon’s approach to voice teaching is not genre specific and is focused on vocal health and beauty.
 Sharon continually engages in ongoing professional development and attended the 2015 New Zealand National Singing School as a Trainee Tutor; and recently attended the NEWZATS 2016 Conference.
-She is a member of MENZA and a member of the NEWZATS council.
+She is a member of the NEWZATS council.

 Upper South Island